-Some preclinical studies have indicated that CBD can influence immune cells and suppress them to mitigate their adverse effects on the specific system or the function.
+Some preclinical studies have indicated that CBD can influence immune cells and suppress them to mitigate their adverse effects on the specific system or function.
 CBD can help in increasing MDSCs to regulate T-cells which are responsible for an autoimmune response.

 Many clinical studies show effective pain-relieving properties of CBD.
 This may range from chronic pain to the pain during some serious diseases like cancer or arthritis.
 However, these results are not essentially with standalone CBD.

-Studies on animals have shown positive results in a few preclinical studies related to the inflammation, nerve damage, and arthritis in rats.
+Studies on animals have shown positive results in a few preclinical studies related to inflammation, nerve damage, and arthritis in rats.

 The effect of CBD in reducing the breakdown of a particular fatty acid neurotransmitter with the name anandamide has been quite encouraging.
 Further, its interference with the body receptors has shown to cause the death of cancer cells.
 More research, though, is needed to establish these facts objectively yet the initial results are pretty encouraging.